bzigterman/bzigterman.github.io/projects/covid.md

 ## Case Acceleration

-As of Monday, the 14-day percent change in average new cases was:
+As of Tuesday, the 14-day percent change in average new cases was:

 - 209% in Champaign County
 - 123% in Illinois
-- 236% in the United States
+- 264% in the United States
-- 138% worldwide
+- 157% worldwide

 ![Case Acceleration](https://raw.githubusercontent.com/bzigterman/CUcovid/main/gh_action/new_cases_change_facet.png)